Aureole-Suite/LB-ARK/README.md

 [^specific]: LB-ARK's own lookups for file overrides do no look in specific archives; they look through each archive in numeric order.
+[^factors]: Including numerous strings found inside the exe and data files, and the file structures of other *Trails* games, including *Sky Evolution*.
+[^case]: Internal strings give no clear answer on whether to use upper or lowercase names, but all other *Trails* games use lowercase, so I recommend that convention.
+That said, NTFS is case insensitive, so it makes no real difference, unlike the spaces.
 [^65536]: The games as written only support up to 2047 (FC) or 4096 (SC and 3rd) files, but lifting this restriction was easier, and more useful, than coding in this different restriction for each game.